Skip to main content

 Flat rate pricing

-This is one of two payment models Tackle supports for creating private offers.
 This model lets buyers pay a flat rate based on the payment model and billing term selected upon accepting the offer.

 Through flat rate pricing, you can: